VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/Theory/AccessibilityInCode.md

 ### Frameworks dichotomy
 @Image(source: dichotomy, alt: "")
-Even though Apple transfers all their **system interfaces** to SwiftUI day by day, the amount of applications written with UIKit is **prevailing**.
-Moreover, UIKit's life is not to be stopped in the observable future, so, we have to discuss interfaces built with **both SwiftUI and UIKit**.
+Even though Apple transfers all their **system interfaces** to SwiftUI day by day, the amount of applications written with UIKit is still **prevailing**.
+In addition, UIKit's life is not to be stopped in the observable future, so we have to discuss interfaces built with **both SwiftUI and UIKit**.

 @Image(source: placeholder-image, alt: "")

 ### Interfaces monotomy
-And it's not a problem at all.
+And that's not a problem at all.
 You won't drawn in code either way, we're talking *science* at the first place.
 All **concepts** of accessible interfaces are *shared* not only between different frameworks, but **platforms**.
 Thus accessibility can be adopted by *any* interface: as far as you know **what to do**.

 ## What to do